-- 67.(1) The librarian of a prescribed library or archive may, if the prescribed conditions are complied with - (a) make and supply a copy of an article in a periodical; or - (b) make and supply from a published edition, a copy of part of a literary work, dramatic work or musical work, not being an article in a periodical, without infringing any copyright subsisting in the text of the article or in the work, or in any illustrations accompanying such article or work, or in the typographical arrangement.
+- 66.(1) The librarian of a prescribed library or archive may, if the prescribed conditions are complied with - (a) make and supply a copy of an article in a periodical; or - (b) make and supply from a published edition, a copy of part of a literary, dramatic or musical work, not being an article in a periodical, without infringing any copyright subsisting in the text of the article or in the work, as the case may be, or in any illustrations accompanying such article or work, or in the typographical arrangement thereof.

-- (2) The conditions prescribed pursuant to subsection (1) shall include the following: - (a) that copies shall be supplied only to persons satisfying the librarian that that person require the copies for purposes of research or private study, and will not use the copies for any other purpose; - (b) in relation to an article, that no person shall be furnished with more than one copy of the same article or with copies of more than one article contained in the same issue of a periodical; - (c) in relation to a work referred to in subsection (1)(b), that no person shall be furnished with more than one copy of the same material or of a copy of more than a reasonable proportion of any work; and - (d) that persons to whom copies are supplied are required to pay for the copies a sum not less than the cost, including a contribution to the general expenses of the library, attributable to their production.
+- (2) The conditions prescribed pursuant to subsection (1) shall include the following: - (a) that copies shall be supplied only to persons satisfying the librarian that they require them for purposes of research or private study, and will not use them for any other purpose; - (b) in relation to an article, that no person shall be furnished with more than one copy of the same article or with copies of more than one article contained in the same issue of a periodical; - (c) in relation to a work referred to in subsection (1)(b), that no person shall be furnished with more than one copy of the same material or of a copy of more than a reasonable proportion of any work; and - (d) that persons to whom copies are supplied are required to pay for them a sum not less than the cost, including a contribution to the general expenses of the library, attributable to their production.